Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-connections/nodes-conditions.md

 * **ELSE** connect to the next _Standard Flight Booking_ node.
 (If there are neither more than 5 passengers, nor is London the flight destination, then connect to the next node in the standard flight booking process.)

-## Navigate to Node Connection Conditions
+## Navigate to Sequence Connection Conditions

-Node connection conditions are available within the node configuration panel of all node types, under the **Connection Properties** tab.
+Sequence connection conditions are available within the node configuration panel of all node types, under the **Connection Properties** tab.

+!!! note

+    Connection properties are available **only for the bottommost node** of any sequence.

 Below is an example from the Entity node type.